 He thinks when systems fail communities, it shows up in how well young adults (16-24yo) are doing.
 He believes in strategies that recognize targeted universalism and embrace collective impact effort with a keen awareness that building community only works at the speed of trust between its stakeholders, its residents and the organizations that serve them.
 He generally likes to look at indicators that speak to upward mobility for youth and families living in underserved communities.

 Deep is a Fellow of the Annie E Casey Foundation and an Advanced Results Count (TM) Practitioner.
 He provides results-driven executive coaching/consulting and works with a cross-sector of clients like StriveTogether, The Center for Court Innovation, NYC-Department of Youth & Community Development (DYCD) and NYC Police Foundation.
+Deep also serves as Senior Advisor at the United Way of NYC.
 Founded in 2019, he is Principal of Deep Outcomes LLC, a M/WBE-certified Small Business.
 Deep is a Certified MBTI-Trainer/Facilitator.

 Deep is a champion of youth development and community-based service.
 For over twenty-five years, while at Queens Child Guidance Center and The Child Center of NY he served thousands of families in New York’s under-resourced communities through development of programs that include Beacon Centers & Community Schools, taking those strategies of engaging community and applying them in NYCHA Community Centers.
 He leads with the belief that social justice pathways are powerfully catalyzed by advancing youth development through powerful mentors from the same community.

 Désirée Younge has over 20 years of experiences as a cross-sector senior executive in philanthropy, for-